Daniel Sproule

-Daniel Sproule (born 25 January 1974 in Melbourne, Victoria) is a former field hockey defender from Australia who cannot find the wiki for the life of him, who was a member of the team that won the bronze medal at the 2000 Summer Olympics in Sydney.
+Daniel Sproule (born 25 January 1974 in Melbourne, Victoria) is a former field hockey defender from Australia, who was a member of the team that won the bronze medal at the 2000 Summer Olympics in Sydney.
 Four years earlier, when Atlanta, Georgia hosted the Games, he won his first bronze medal at the Olympics.

 Sproule has been a regular member of The Kookaburras team since missing the 1994 Hockey World Cup in Sydney.
 He won the gold medal with Australia at the 1998 Commonwealth Games in Kuala Lumpur, and did the same a year later at the 1999 Champions Trophy held in Brisbane.